it-all/slimAdmin/README.md

 # slim-postgres
+slim-postgres is a PHP Framework Based on <a target="_blank" href="https://www.slimframework.com/">Slim Micro-Framework</a> and <a href="https://www.postgresql.org/">PostgreSQL</a>.

+slim-postgres has a built-in administrative interface and other tools to allow rapid web app development.

 V1.0 is on the horizon.
 Next step is <a href="https://github.com/it-all/slim-postgres/issues/38">Issue 38</a>.
-WORK IN PROGRESS

-slim-postgres is a PHP Framework Based on <a target="_blank" href="https://www.slimframework.com/">Slim Micro-Framework</a> and PostgreSQL

-slim-postgres has a built-in administrative interface and other tools to allow rapid web app development.

 FEATURES
 Built on <a target="_blank" href="https://slimframework.com">Slim framework</a>, a front-controller micro-framework for PHP